-Parents can expect to hear the word “evidence” a lot under the new Common Core State Standards — beginning in the earliest grades.
-As the standards are rolled out in schools across the country, even very young children will be expected to provide evidence to demonstrate how they know what they know.
+Parents can expect to hear the word “evidence” a lot under the Common Core State Standards (CCSS) — beginning in the earliest grades.
+Even very young children are expected to provide evidence to demonstrate how they know what they know.
 In kindergarten, for example, students may “show evidence” by pointing to pictures in a book they’re reading.
 In math, they may stack blocks to show that three plus three equals six.
-By the fourth grade, kids will be asked to write argument papers with multiple reasons for their opinion, each with concrete pieces of evidence.
+By the fourth grade, kids are asked to write argument papers with multiple reasons for their opinion, each with concrete pieces of evidence.

 Evidence vs. opinion

-Laura D’Amato says that this kind of deep reading and critical thinking have always been emphasized at Gateway.
+Laura D’Amato says that this kind of deep reading and critical thinking have always been emphasized at Gateway High School.
 “This is what we’ve always done, but now the standards support us in doing it,” she says.

 The trouble is, this kind of reading and writing doesn’t prepare students for the demands of college and the work place, as David Coleman points out, “It is rare in a working environment that someone says, ‘Johnson, I need a market analysis by Friday, but before that I need a compelling account of your childhood.’
 That is rare.
 It is equally rare in college, by the way.”

 Research confirms this point.
 In a survey conducted by ACT, for example, college faculty agreed that the ability to “develop ideas by using some specific reasons, details, and examples,” and “support claims with multiple and appropriate sources of evidence,” are essential for college.
 Employers also point to critical thinking as a key skill in the modern workplace.